unff/Escoba/README.md

 ## Notes

 Thought I was passing Account objects into Gun.
 Hoever, it turns out I was passing values (somehow?  not sure how?)
-Gun ate itself on getters and setters when I tried to update.
+Gun ate itself on getters and setters when I tried to update with an actual Account object.
 Not sure if that was me, or if it was Gun, but removing the getters and setters cleared everything up, so yeah.
 That's a thing that happens.

+GunDB also ate itself when trying to store a Date.